When a tooth needs to go away

-A removable partial denture is a next less expensive option.
-However, most of the time, it is more difficult to eat with a partial denture than no tooth.
-And no matter what, partial dentures move when you chew and start to slowly extract the teeth that have a clasp on over years of use.
+A removable partial denture is the next less expensive option.
+However, it is more challenging to eat with a partial denture than no tooth most of the time.
+And no matter how careful you chew, partial dentures move and start to slowly extract the teeth that have a clasp on over years of use.

 - Bridge: Most affordable tooth replacement

 A fixed bridge is probably one of the most acceptable options after extraction.
 You can eat almost like your natural tooth and do not move like partial dentures, and it is a fixed restoration.
 The disadvantage of bridges is overload because you will have three teeth supported by two roots.
 You have to shave the adjacent teeth aggressively as well.